 Chairman of the Supervisory Board

-Alongside the necessary structural changes, primarily in the EMEA region, the Company was able to build on the growth-oriented capital expenditure and innovation programs that had been initiated in 2019.
-This shows that, by firmly pursuing its KION 2027 strategy, our Company is and remains on the right course.
+Alongside the necessary structural changes, primarily in the ITS segment in the EMEA region, the Company built on the profitable growth-oriented capital expenditure and innovation programs that had begun in 2020.

 Personnel matters relating to the Executive Board